halostatue-archive/rubypython/README.txt

 == DESCRIPTION:

-	RubyPython is a C bridge between Ruby and Python with a Ruby interface.
+	RubyPython is a bridge between the Ruby and Python interpreters.
+It embeds a running Python interpreter in the applications process using FFI and provides a means for wrapping and converting Python objects.
-It's aim is to make the power of the Python's great standard library available to Ruby programmers from within Ruby.

 == FEATURES/PROBLEMS:

 	Features:
-	* Can handle simple conversion of Python builtin types to ruby builtin types and vice versa
+	* Can handle simple conversion of Python builtin types to Ruby builtin types and vice versa
-	* Can import python modules
+	* Can import Python modules
 	* Can execute arbitrary methods on imported modules and return the result
 	* Python objects can be treated as Ruby objects!
-	* Python's standard library available to you from within ruby.
+	* Python's standard library available to you from within Ruby.

 == SYNOPSIS:
 	RubyPython.start
-	cPickle=RubyPython.import("cPickle")
+	cPickle = RubyPython.import("cPickle")
 	p cPickle.dumps("RubyPython is awesome!")
 	RubyPython.stop

 == REQUIREMENTS:

-	* Python >=2.4, < 3.0
+	* Python >= 2.4, < 3.0
-	* Ruby >=1.8.7
+	* Ruby >= 1.8.6

-	Note: Rubypython has been tested on Mac OS 10.5.x and 10.6.1 as well as Ubuntu Jaunty 9.04.
+	Note: RubyPython has been tested on Mac OS 10.5.x

 == INSTALL:

-	sudo gem install rubypython
+	[sudo] gem install rubypython

 == DOCUMENTATION:
-	Just a quick note on the documentation.
-Don't trust RDoc on anything, involving the C extensions.
-It is kind of stupid and misses a lot of methods.
-If you want to know about that stuff have a look at the code.
+	The RDoc should provide a reasonable description of how to use RubyPython.
+Starting with version 0.3.x there are two modes of operation: default and legacy.
+These are described in the RDoc.

 == LICENSE: